suprhst/vimide/README.md

 install vim plug

-copy the contents of this file to .vimrc  in your home directory if you use vim If on Neovim copy the contents to .config/nvim/init.vim
+copy the contents of this file to .vimrc  in your home directory if you use vim If on Neovim copy the contents of  init.vim  to .config/nvim/init.vim

 Open vim/neovim and use :PlugInstall for youcomplete me plugin you need to download its dependencies seperately and compile the completion engine by :